Dr G Colin Stove FBAC PhD BSc

-Gordon has over 10 years’ experience in developing and applying geophysical and remote sensing diagnostic technologies.
+Since 1999, Gordon has been developing and applying geophysical and remote sensing diagnostic technologies.
 He is co-founder and shareholder of Adrok Ltd and has helped in the development of Adrok’s intellectual property portfolio.
 Since Adrok’s inception, Gordon has managed Adrok’s technology developments and managed its global services business.
-Gordon is currently a member of the Energy Institute, Petroleum Exploration Society of Great Britain, European Association of Geoscientists and Engineers, Society of Exploration Geophysicists, American Association of Petroleum Engineering, Society of Petroleum Engineers, the Scottish Oil Club, Institute of Directors and the Caledonian Club.
+Gordon is currently a member of the Energy Institute, Petroleum Exploration Society of Great Britain, European Association of Geoscientists and Engineers, Society of Exploration Geophysicists, American Association of Petroleum Engineering, Society of Petroleum Engineers, the Scottish Oil Club, Institute of Directors, the Caledonian Club and the YPO.
 Gordon supports young entrepreneurs as a Business Mentor for Business Mentoring Scotland, as well as for the Prince’s Trust Youth Business Scotland.
 Gordon holds a BSc (Hons) in Geography from the University of Edinburgh and is a PRINCE2 Registered Practitioner.

 Michael Robinson MEng

 Michael is a founding member of Adrok with experience as Technical Director since 2001.
 He has more than ten years experience in the development of proprietary hardware, software and integrated systems.
 He is responsible for turning Adrok’s science and research into tangible customer focused products for operation in laboratory and field environments.
 Michael is involved in the development of high speed sampling hardware, pulse generator design electromagnetic modelling and algorithm development that provides the backbone of Adrok’s systems.
 Michael holds a Masters in Product Design Engineering from the University of Strathclyde and is a quailified PRINCE2 Practitioner.